Jean-Paul Valley: Publication history

 O'Neil characterized Azrael as contrasting to Batman: "Bruce is very aware of what he is and how that contributes to what he does.
-He is not moved by internal or external forces that he doesn’t already understand.
+He is not moved by internal or external forces that he doesn't already understand.
 Jean-Paul, on the other hand, has virtually no idea who he really is.
 He is, in the worst possible way, ignorant.
 Think about it: he had a rotten childhood he can barely remember; conversely, Bruce remembers his childhood, which was, up until that one critical moment, a very happy and privileged one – all too well.
 So they are at extreme opposite ends of the psychological spectrum."

 The subsequent Azrael series, chronicling Valley's battles against the Order of St. Dumas, ran for 100 issues between 1995 and 2003.
 O'Neil modeled the series on Arthurian legends, comparing Azrael's quest to discover the truth about himself to the Holy Grail.
 Starting with issue #47, it was retitled to Azrael: Agent of the Bat in an attempt to boost sales by tying the series in with the rest of the Batman mythos, including Azrael as part of the team of Batman, Robin, and the new Batgirl.
 Eventually, the character was killed off in the 100th issue of his series and would only make a handful of appearances in flashbacks and the Blackest Night storyline.

 Over a decade later, a new incarnation of the character would emerge from Batman and Robin Eternal #10 in February 2016.
 The character would become a recurring character in several arcs of the Detective Comics title as part of the Gotham Knights team led by both Batman and Batwoman.
 In November 2018, Valley would also appear as a member of an incarnation of the Justice League team known as the Justice League Odyssey until its end in December 2020.

 As part of the character's 30th anniversary, Valley is one of the characters featured in the Batman: Urban Legends title in late 2021 and early 2022.

+Subsequently, the character received a one-shot, Sword of Azrael: Dark Knight of the Soul and six-issue miniseries Sword of Azrael, which ran from late 2022 to early 2023.